Finish the year strong: Access our free fundraising resources today!

 Many email providers will calculate metrics such as bounce rate, open rate, and click rate for you.
 Bounce rate is the percentage of emails sent that do not actually reach the desired recipient.
 It ultimately affects your deliverability rate and the goal across all of our email efforts is a healthy deliverability rate.
 (High deliverability rates mean more eyeballs have the opportunity to read your email.)

 There are two types of bounce rates: soft bounce rate and hard bounce rate.
-Soft bounce rates represent those emails which the email server rejected the attempted email send and could be from out of office settings, full inboxes, or other less critical reasons.
+Soft bounce rates represent those emails in which the email server rejected the attempted email sent and could be from out-of-office settings, full inboxes, or other less critical reasons.
 On the other hand, hard bounce rate represents the number of emails that could not go through and likely is due a false email address or one that does not actually exist.
 A high hard bounce rate is a red flag and may indicate a need to clean up your database (more on that in the next section) and is a good reminder to make sure you’re acquiring email addresses through channels relevant to your business.

-For both hard and soft bounce rate, you’re seeking low percentage rates, definitely under 1%.
+For both hard and soft bounce rates, you’re seeking low percentage rates, definitely under 1%.
 MailChimp publishes email marketing benchmarks and provides averages by company size and industry for soft and hard bounce rates.
-It’s a good place to start evaluating your data points.
+It’s a good place to start evaluating your marketing data points.
 Keep an eye on your email bounce rates and make sure they continue to stay at or under industry standards.
-An increasing bounce rate or a bounce rate that changes to a particular email segment over time, is an indication that your email list needs some cleanup.
+An increasing bounce rate, or a bounce rate that changes to a particular email segment over time, is an indication that your email list needs some cleanup.

 C is for Cleanliness.

 Data cleanliness is not always top of mind, but it’s an important part of sound email marketing.
 The natural tendency, particularly when building your donor base or audience list, is to email your entire database with every send.
 However, using email segments can help you keep your lists really clean while you build your email database since you can target people right away with the information they are most interested in reading.
-With segmentation, you’re able to maintain an ongoing data cleansing methodology without too much trouble.
+With segmentation, you’re able to maintain an ongoing data-cleansing methodology without too much trouble.
 While we understand the strategy, email segmentation is critical to driving up your email metrics, and a continuous data cleansing methodology is important to define for your organization.

 For example, at Classy, we clean our monthly newsletter lists on an ongoing basis and remove recipients who haven’t opened a newsletter email from us in the last three months.
 While we’d love to see our list size always growing, it’s more important to us that we don’t oversaturate a person’s inbox with emails they aren’t reading.